OleksiiKova/rent-car-ireland/README.md

 #### Modals

-- Confirmation Modal: Asks for confirmation before starting a new search, ensuring users are aware of the progress loss.
+- Confirmation Modal: Asks for confirmation before starting a new search, ensuring users are aware of the loss of current progress.
 - Terms and Conditions Modal: Provides detailed terms and conditions of the rental service for users to review before agreeing.
 - Extra Insurance Modal: Explains the benefits and costs associated with extra insurance, allowing users to make an informed choice.